Don’t Forget – When the Snow Stops Scoop Your Sidewalk

 It’s Shovel Time

-Since it is highly recommended to avoid any travel across southeast Wyoming, the City of Laramie Code Enforcement Division reminds you to keep your snow shovel handy and clear your sidewalks as soon as possible after the storm.
+The City of Laramie Code Enforcement Division reminds you to keep your snow shovel handy and clear your sidewalks as soon as possible after a storm.

 Removal of Snow, Ice & Debris from Sidewalks